SoulFireMage/Katiya_Starship/content/mathsummaries/Number Theory_ Leverage Map.md

 **1. Fundamental Theorem of Arithmetic**
 > *Every integer n > 1 factors uniquely (up to order) into primes.*

-**Why it matters:** This is the foundation.
+**Importance:** This is the foundation.
 Primes are the atoms.
 The theorem is so natural it seems obvious—but it *fails* in other rings (like ℤ[√-5]), which is why it's profound.

 The failure of unique factorization in general number rings drove the development of ideal theory (Kummer, Dedekind).